Discrete Imprecise Copulas: Discrete quasi-copulas, their defects, and discrete imprecise copulas

-Conversely, for any $Q\in\Q_n$, the uniquely associated matrix $A=\left[a_{st}\right]_{s,t=1}^n $ in $\A^B_n$ is given by
+Conversely, for any $Q\in\Q'_n$, the uniquely associated matrix $A=\left[a_{st}\right]_{s,t=1}^n $ in $\A^B_n$ is given by

 We sometimes write $A=A(Q)$ and $Q=Q(A)$ to emphasize the correspondence between $A$ and $Q$.
-The one-to-one relation can be transferred to $\Q_n'$ by multiplying all values by $n$.
-Furthermore, the same bijective maps link the elements of $\C_n$ or $\C'_n$ with the elements of $\B_n$.
+The one-to-one relation can be transferred to $\Q_n$ by dividing all values by $n$.
+Furthermore, the same bijective maps link the elements of $\C'_n$ or $\C_n$ with the elements of $\B_n$.
+Note that the (discrete) Fr\'echet upper and lower bounds $M_n$ and $W_n$, respectively, correspond to the matrices